 "The MINI hatchback makes every corner a joy to drive, but it's not the most comfortable hatchback to ride in, and options are expensive."

-Even if the MINI is an expensive car to buy, it's not an expensive one to run.
-Thanks to the MINImalism fuel saving measures built into all MINIs they are very economical to run.
-The Diesels, the One D and Cooper D both emit just 99g/km in CO2, making both eligible for free road tax, and the more powerful Cooper D should return 72.4mpg.
-Even the sporty Cooper S model returns 48.7mpg.
-The MINI therefore attracts relatively low daily running costs throughout its life, which added to the MINI TLC package covering the first five years of service costs and the best resale value of any car in its class, and the MINI begins to look like a pretty good investment.
+Thankfully, even if the MINI is expensive to buy, it's nowhere near as costly to run one.
+The MINImalism fuel-saving measures built into all MINIs across the whole range on offer means they are surprisingly economical on a day-to-day basis.
+The diesel models - the One D and Cooper D - both emit only 99g/km in CO2, making them both tax free, and the more powerful Cooper D should also return fuel economy of 72.4mpg.
+Even the sporty Cooper S manages to return a decent 48.7mpg.
+The MINI therefore has relatively low daily running costs throughout its life, which added to the excellent MINI TLC package covering the first five years of service costs makes the MINI begin to look like a pretty good investment.